-- 191. The showmanship class shall be designed to evaluate the exhibitor's ability to execute, in concert with a well groomed and conditioned horse, a set of maneuvers prescribed by the judge with precision and smoothness while exhibiting poise and confidence, and maintaining a balanced, functional and fundamentally correct body position. - a) It is mandatory that the judge post any pattern(s) to be worked at least one hour prior to the commencement of the class; however, if the judge requires additional work of exhibitors for consideration of final placing, the finals pattern may be posted.
+- 207. The showmanship class shall be designed to evaluate the exhibitor's ability to execute, in concert with a well groomed and conditioned horse, a set of maneuvers prescribed by the judge with precision and smoothness while exhibiting poise and confidence, and maintaining a balanced, functional and fundamentally correct body position. - a) It is mandatory that the judge post any pattern(s) to be worked at least one hour prior to the commencement of the class; however, if the judge requires additional work of exhibitors for consideration of final placing, the finals pattern may be posted.
 Pattern(s) should be designed to test the showman's ability to effectively present a horse to the judge.
 All ties will be broken at the judges' discretion.

-All exhibitors may enter the ring and then work individually or each exhibitor may be worked from the gate individually.
+- 208 a) All exhibitors may enter the ring and then work individually or each exhibitor may be worked from the gate individually.
 When exhibitors are worked individually from the gate, a working order is required.
-The following maneuvers are considered acceptable: lead the horse at a walk, jog, trot or extended trot, or back in a straight or curved line, or a combination of straight and curved lines; stop; and turn 90 (1/4), 180 (1/2), 270 (3/4), 360 (full turn) degrees or any combination or multiple of these turns.
-The judge must have exhibitors set the horse up squarely for inspection sometime during the class.

-- b) Showmanship whips (dressage whips etc.) will not be allowed at shows for showmanship purposes.
-War bridles or like devices, or any type of wire or rope over a horse's head will not be allowed at shows. - c) SCORING: Exhibitors are to be scored from 0 to 100 with 70 denoting an average performance.
+The following maneuvers are considered acceptable: lead the horse at a walk, jog, trot or extended trot, or back in a straight or curved line, or a combination of straight and curved lines; stop; and turn 90° (1/4), 180° (1/2), 270° (3/4), 360° (full turn) degrees or any combination or multiple of these turns.
+The pull turn is an unacceptable maneuver.
+The judge must have exhibitors set the horse up squarely for inspection sometime during the class. - b) Showmanship whips (dressage whips etc.) will not be allowed at shows for showmanship purposes.
+War bridles or like devices, or any type of wire or rope over a horse's head will not be allowed at shows are not permitted for showmanship purposes. - 209.
+SCORING: Exhibitors are to be scored from 0 to 100 with 70 denoting an average performance.
 One-half point increments are acceptable.
-Run content scores will be indicated as follows: - + = Above Average
+Run content scores will be indicated as follows: